Monday 1 July 2024

 The problem is also often blamed on large corporate pub owners who are more interested in the bottom line than in maintaining quality.
 There is some truth it this, but it is wrong to say that independent pubs are uniformly good either.
 Indeed some of the worst beer I’ve had over the past couple of years has been in independent pubs.
 There’s nobody looking over your shoulder to tell you that you’re getting it wrong.
 In my experience, the most reliable category of pubs for beer quality is family brewer tied houses.

-There are plenty of ways to mess up beer, but the issue that dwarfs everything else is slow turnover.
+There are plenty of ways to mess up beer, but the issue that overshadows everything else is slow turnover.
 There is no magical way of “looking after your beer” that doesn’t involve achieving sufficient turnover.
 When I survey the handpumps on the bar, the key things I want to know are when the beer was first put on sale, and when the last pint was pulled, but unfortunately this is information that just isn’t made available.

 Last week I had some first-hand experience of drinking outside the bubble on a trip to South-West Scotland.
 This was primarily a sightseeing holiday, not a drinking holiday, and my expectations were not great, but I still ended up being disappointed.
 I thought at least with six pubs listed in the Good Beer Guide under Dumfries there would be some decent beer, but I didn’t encounter a single pint that I would rate as good.
 Indeed, in one GBG-listed pub that was also a recent CAMRA award winner I was served with a pint that, while not obviously “off” in any way, was at room temperature.
 (I didn’t take it back as I don’t go out to have an argument, and it’s unlikely I’ll ever return there anyway).